 In addition to the grounds listed above, a party may also file a request for the court order requiring the other party or a third party to submit the document in question to the court.
 This request for document submission order is commonly utilised to collect documents relating to the lawsuit from the government or other institutions.
 However, similar to the court's document production order, there are no legal grounds to enforce the document submission order on the other party or the authorities.

 In a lawsuit in which a private party files to seek monetary damages against the party violating the MRFTA pursuant to Article 109, if it finds it necessary, the court may order the KFTC to produce the entire set of investigation records for the case in question, which includes interviews with persons related to the case, witnesses, appraisers, stenographic records and other evidentiary documents.

 In lawsuits dealing with antitrust issues, there is no formal procedure in which experts or economists can be involved.

-The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for such expert or appraiser.
-Please note that, unlike typical litigation cases involving appraisal – such as construction costs, land survey or authenticity of a document – Korean courts do not have a set pool of experts or appraisers in relation to antitrust issues.
+The Civil Procedure Act only provides that a court can appoint an expert or appraiser having knowledge and experience on the subject matter at issue, but there are no specific qualifications for the expert or appraiser.
+Note that, unlike typical litigation cases involving appraisal – such as construction costs, land survey or authenticity of a document – Korean courts do not have a set pool of experts or appraisers in relation to antitrust issues.
 While a party cannot apply for a specific person to be appointed as an expert or appraiser, and only the court has an authority to appoint one, in general practice the experts are usually recommended by the party that requests the expert opinion or appraisal and decided on by the court after review.

-Class actions are not available under Korean law except for claims relating to securities.
+Class actions are not available under Korean law, except for claims relating to securities.

 - intent or degree of awareness of the violating party of the damage caused;